LucasDelfino92/morrowindsharp/modlist.md

     - **03 Melchior's Magnificent Manuscripts**
 - [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
 Some guards have different loadouts and armor, and each have different faces.

-## CLEANING NOTES

-**Creeper the drummer.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

-**settledjiub.ESP** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

 # OVERHAULS

 - [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar: interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
 Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
 The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.